stoplightio/docs/articles/testing/overview.md

 # Testing with Scenarios

-It has become increasingly important to develop highly flexible, performant, and powerful testing roadmaps to catch bugs faster and rapidly iterate without breaking existing features.
+It has become increasingly important to develop highly flexible, performant, and powerful testing roadmaps to catch bugs faster and rapidly iterate.
 A thorough test suite is essential for:
 - Assessing the health of an API
 - Providing valuable documentation
 - Driving design and implementation